willzywiec/dissertation/README.md

 "Risk comes from not knowing what you're doing." - Warren Buffett

 I initially started out with 16 GB (2 x 8 GB) DDR4 3000 MHz RAM and ended up running into issues loading some of the larger datasets.
-Upgrading to 32 GB solved them.
+Upgrading to 32 GB solved these issues.

 ## Deep Learning Desktop Computer
 AMD Ryzen 7 1700 3.0 GHz 8-core CPU